 5. Fermentation after pulping: For 24 hours in open tank in order to remove the mucilage.

-6. Fermentation: For 72 hours at temperatures below 25°C with a mix of coconut and specific yeast.
+6. Fermentation: For 72 hours at temperatures below 25°C with a mix of mandarin and specific yeast.

 7. Fermentation completion: After 72 hours, the coffee is washed.